Trade mission

-Trade mission is an international trip by government officials and businesspeople that is organized by agencies of national or provincial governments for purpose of exploring international business opportunities.
-Business people who attend trade missions are typically introduced both to important business contacts and to well-placed government officials.
-A trade mission is a way in which countries or organizations can seek out potential buyers and sellers.
-Trade missions will usually occur after one party has undergone significant market research.
-In short, trade mission is a trip that is designed to transport business executives into a foreign business environment to achieve International business relationship.
+Trade mission is a tool for governments to promote and market exports.
+It is smaller in scale compared to trade fairs and can be useful when firms are trying to enter a foreign market.

 Considerations

 Several factors are needed to be considered whenever a business executive is trying to join a trade mission.

 Clearly stating the goal of trade mission before the departure is important.

 Choosing the target industry and the participants is a crucial aspect.

 Executives have to analyze the costs and possible future benefits of trade mission.

 Careful evaluation of the agenda is required.

 Target audience should be decided upon actual trade mission.

 Controversy regarding Trade Mission

 Trade missions are supposed to be about developing trade opportunities.
 However, when government agency is involved, there is controversy regarding international politics being involved.
 Trade mission might not be conducted targeting particular industry or actual companies which won't be about developing international trade but international politics.